 are more likely to be loyal to a brand or store that shares its efforts to be environmentally responsible or has sustainable and ethical business practices; 72% of millennials and millennial parent respondents agree.

-45% of consumers and 63% percent of millennials
+and 63% percent of millennials

 are willing to pay more for sustainable products.